Skip to content

 Section titled “Does my product need a US Agent for Service?”

 Yes if the manufacturer is established outside the US.
-The agent must be reachable, retain documentation 10 years, and cooperate with FCC inquiries.
+The agent must be reachable and accept legal service of process for FCC matters.
 Without US Agent, the FCC ID is no longer assigned since 2023.

 Can I reuse an FCC-certified Wi-Fi module in my final product?